-"Look," The two girls stopped momentarily on the rafters of a convenience store as Mami pointed at the ground below them.
+"Look," The two girls momentarily stopped on the rafters of a convenience store as Mami pointed at the ground below.
 "Here they come."
-She muttered somberly as Kyouko wordlessly nodded in acknowledgment; the latter's teeth gritted in a resentful scowl.
+She muttered solemnly as Kyouko wordlessly nodded in acknowledgment, gritting her teeth in a resentful scowl.

 Luckily for the magical girls, the wraiths only emerged under the cover of night.
 Once morning arrived, they would disappear as if they were just a bad nightmare.
-But it was a hellish nightmare the magical girls had to endure as they were constantly on the run.
-As Mami and Kyouko swiftly raced across the rooftops, they made sure to keep a small profile lest they be noticed.
-With this many demons about, even a small mistake or miscalculation could get them surrounded immediately and cost them their lives.
+But it was a hellish nightmare the trio had to endure, constantly on the run.
+As Mami and Kyouko raced across the rooftops, they made sure to keep a small profile lest they be noticed.
+With this many demons about, even a small mistake or miscalculation could get them surrounded immediately, at the price of their lives.

-After reaching the city center, the two magical girls, having run out of rooftop space and making sure that no wraiths were in sight, slid down to the street below.
-A chilly wind had picked up; breaking the eerie silence with a lonely howl.
+After reaching the city center, Mami and Kyouko, having run out of rooftop space and making sure that no wraiths were in sight, slid down to the street below.
+A chilly wind had picked up, breaking the eerie silence with a lonely howl.
 Pieces of trash skittered across the barren streets as a dismal fog descended on the city.
-No one else was outdoors at this moment; it was as if the city was completely empty.
+No one else was outdoors at this moment.
+It was as if the city was completely empty.

 "Well, isn't this a pleasant sight?"
-Kyouko remarked cynically, hefting her spear over her shoulder.
+Kyouko remarked with a cynical laugh.
+She hefted her spear over her shoulder as she turned to survey the desolate area, shaking her head in utter disbelief.
 "All the food in the world couldn't cheer me up from this gloomy view."

 Mami simply nodded her agreement at the bleak city, wary of the uncomfortable silence.
-Nearby, a streetlamp flickered briefly before it went out; adding to the suffocating darkness.
+A nearby streetlamp flickered briefly before sputtering out, adding to the suffocating darkness.
 "Let's focus on finding Akemi-san for now.
 Hopefully she made it through alright as well."
-She finally said, attempting to take her mind off of the topic.
+She finally said in an attempt to take her mind off of the topic.
 Mami started across the bridge as Kyouko, her sharp eyes still peeled to the desolate sight, nodded and trailed behind.